2026 FLY PINAYS LEADERSHIP SUMMIT

 Meet lead filipino's founder

 Dr. Angelica Cortez (she/her) is an organizer with a background in public policy and advocacy.
 Voted as a Silicon Valley Woman of Influence and 40 Under 40, she is the mind behind multiple civic campaigns and cultural initiatives across California.
 From founding LEAD Filipino in 2015 to co-establishing the statewide Filipinx Igniting Engagement for Reimagining Collective Empowerment (FIERCE) Coalition and launching the Asian American Voter Empowerment Project in Los Angeles, her efforts continue to create pipelines for civic leadership and social activism for Filipinas/xs/os and broader communities.She spent over a decade in local government and advocacy, where she worked on statewide campaigns and drove coalitions to advance health equity and civil rights for all Californians.
-In addition to serving as LEAD Filipino’s Executive Director, she also oversees justice, equity, diversity, and inclusion strategy at Pacific Clinics.
-She currently serves on the Board of Directors for Sacred Heart Community Service and advises the Santa Clara County Asian American Pacific Islander Oral Activist Project and San Jose Spotlight on matters of community engagement.
+In addition to serving as LEAD Filipino’s Executive Director, she currently serves on the Board of Directors for Sacred Heart Community Service and advises the Santa Clara County Asian American Pacific Islander Oral Activist Project and San Jose Spotlight on matters of community engagement.
 She holds her doctorate from the University of Southern California.

 Workshop Facilitators